 Carman Turkelson, DNP, RN, CCRN, CHSE

-Dr. Carman Turkelson DNP, RN, CCRN, CHSE is an Assistant Professor of Nursing and the Associate Director of the Nursing Simulation Center.
+Dr. Carman Turkelson DNP, RN, CCRN, CHSE is an Associate Professor of Nursing and the Associate Director of the Nursing Simulation Center.
 Dr. Turkelson earned her Doctor of Nursing Practice (DNP) with a focus on interprofessional education using simulation from the University of Michigan Ann Arbor in 2013.
 She received her Master of Science in Nursing Education (MSN-Ed) from Michigan State University in 2008 and her Bachelor of Science in Nursing also from Michigan State University in 1993.

 Dr. Turkelson joined the faculty in the School of Nursing at the University of Michigan-Flint in the fall of 2014.
 She has been a nurse for over 20 years and has extensive experience in critical care, management, education, and simulation based learning experiences.
 Prior to joining the faculty at the University of Michigan-Flint, she was practicing in a lead Clinical Nurse Specialist role for critical care at Beaumont Health System, Royal Oak Michigan.
 As an educator in the acute care setting Dr. Turkelson embraced the utilization of multiple innovative teaching and learning strategies that engage the learner in the learning process.
 Her interest in the use of simulation as a teaching learning strategy began in 2008 and since that time she has continued to cultivate her knowledge, skills, and expertise in this teaching pedagogy.
 Dr. Turkelson’s experiences include all ranges of simulation based learning experiences from low fidelity task trainers, high fidelity mannequin or standardized patient simulations, virtual reality, full scale in-situ, and full-scale disaster simulation based learning experiences in the community.